Randware/Wasome/docs/LANGUAGE-SPECIFICATION.md

 #### Directly specified values

-These values are written directly in source and evaluate to themselves.
+These values are written directly in the source and evaluate to themselves.
 The following are supported:

 1. **Integer literals** - formatted as a whole number and evaluate to type `s32`.
 2. **Floating-point literals** - formatted as a decimal number and evaluate to type `f64`.